 Adventure Pilgrims Trekking takes you to remote and less trekkers trails which you will be looking over villages, mountain and lakes, rivers and Kali Gandaki Gorge.
-This spectacular adventure treks through the Annapurna Trek foothills to the wild and remote Kopra Ridge – one of the best vantage points in the Himalaya.
+This spectacular adventure treks through the Annapurna Trek foothills to the wild and remote Khopra Ridge – one of the best vantage points in the Himalaya.
 We stay in lodges, local community whose profits benefit local schools and village projects.
 From Lumle we ascend terraced hillsides to Upper Ghandruk Trek, enjoying fine views of the Annapurna mountains.

-At Tadapani we leave the popular main trail and for the next week head through remote alpine terrain to Bayeli, before ascending to Kopra.
+At Tadapani we leave the popular main trail and for the next week head through remote alpine terrain to Bayeli, before ascending to Khopra.
 Here we view the lofty peaks of Nilgiri, Annapurna I, Fang and Annapurna South.
 Dhaulagiri dominates the western skyline across the deepest gorge in the world, the Kali Ghandaki.
 Our return route descends through open alpine pastures, oak forest and rhododendrons to Swanta.
-We rejoin the main trail to unwind beside Lake Phewa in lovely Pokhara Tour, We can encounter with Yetis foot print if you are Lucky !!
+We rejoin the main trail to unwind beside Lake Phewa in lovely Pokhara Tour, One can encounter with Yetis foot print if you are Lucky !!

 Day 1 : - Pick upfrom Airport and departure to Hotel